 Common Tyre Problems

 The Most Common Tyre Problems on Cars & Vans will be experienced by all motorists at some point.
 Whether its a puncture, worn tyres, or misalignment, we have put together this guide to help you understand the potential problems that can be caused by tyres.
-Enabling you spot them before they become dangerous or the impact significantly decreases the life of your tyres.
+Enabling you spot them before they become dangerous or significantly decrease the life of your tyres.

 You can tell if you have an over inflated tyre by looking at your tyres’ wear patterns.
 Are the centres of your tyres particularly worn down in comparison to the rest of the tyre?
 If so, they probably need some air letting out.
 Call in to either Darlington Tyre & Auto Care or Teesdale (Stockton) Tyre & Auto Care.